tmtsoftware/esw/docs/src/main/technical/sequence-manager-tech.md

     1. If a obs-mode config is provided using -o flag, it is used and if not then a default config is used.
     2. Three agents are spawned automatically(ESW, TCS, IRIS)

-* When the sequence-manager is up and running(--simulation):
+* When the Sequence Manager is up and running(--simulation):

     1. suppose `Provision` command is sent to SM.
 Now as we are using actual agents, seq-components our production level logic eg: shutting-down previous seq-comps, agent-allocation for seq-comps, etc.